Almost all quantum channels are equidistant: Some useful bounds for the diamond norm

 and the two bounds are equal exactly when the spectra of $\varphi$ and $\psi$ are flat.
-This is also the necessary and sufficient condition for the saturation of the lower bound, see \cite{kkeg,mkkg}. \end{remark}
+This is also the necessary and sufficient condition for the saturation of the lower bound, see \cite{kkeg,mkkg}. \end{theproof}